 Marketing the Property

-Now with the rental properties looking great, you can start looking for a tenant to occupy the home.
-While signs may have worked in the past, that isn’t the only method to successfully advertise a home.
+Now with the rental property looking great, you can start looking for a tenant to occupy the home.
+While signs may have worked in the past for when renting out your house, that isn’t the only method to successfully advertise a home.

-You’ll need to market your property in a variety of ways: bulletin boards, social media, and rental listing sites.
-Of course, the more marketing platforms you use, the more the exposure your property will gain!
+You’ll need to market your property in a variety of ways: bulletin boards, social media, and real estate listing sites.
+Of course, the more real estate marketing platforms you use, the more the exposure your property's listing will gain!
+Take advantage of digital tools, mobile apps, and monitor the detailed information they offer, like click through rates and listing traffic so you can attract new tenants.

-Make sure to draft an enticing rental ad that will have a high click through rate.
+Make sure to draft an enticing real estate ad that will have a high click through rate.
 It should include high quality photos, a walk-through HD video, as well as a detailed (yet concise) description of the property.
+Make sure your listing includes the attractive aspects of your property that most tenants would enjoy, like air conditioning and other amenities, easy access to attractions, or additional benefits like updated smart home features.

 Determine the Right Rental Price